RajuMachupalli/Openlane_Training_VSD/Day2_floorplan.md

 # To Do
 1. get the number of gates or standard cells and its dimiensins from synthesis.
 2. difference between core and die?
+3. what are .lef, .def, and .tech file?

 # Day2 Floor plan session